grahamu/pinax-announcements/docs/usage.md

-The `announcement.dismiss_url` is intended to be called via an AJAX POST and will dismiss the announcement based on it's dismissal properties
+The `announcement.dismiss_url` is intended to be called via an AJAX POST and will dismiss the announcement based on it's dismissal properties.